8 Things To Do In Brunei To Make It More Than A Stopover.

 However, if you are visiting Brunei it is important to know before you go that as an Islamic sultanate, Brunei is governed under strict Sharia law.

-Essentially, this means that it has strict rules in line with its deeply-held reverence for religion.
 There are laws and restrictions regarding homosexuality, unmarried couples sharing a hotel room, defamation of the Sultan, and/or overstaying your visa.
-The sale of alcohol is also banned within the country.
+Plus the sale of alcohol is also banned within the country.

 Travellers to Brunei are expected to follow the rules as well, with few exceptions.